• Parish & School

 Saint Dennis - Jan Van Lysel - 608-244-2072

-Circle of Friends - Circle of Friends is part of the Grief Ministry.
+Circle of Friends is part of the Grief Ministry.
 This group follows family members of deceased parishioners for one year.
-They make an occasional call and send notes, or cards to the families at holidays and on the birthday of their loved one.
+They make an occasional call and send notes or cards to the families at holidays and on the birthday of their loved one.

 Contact: